headHUB/waveshare-2.13-epaper-hat/README.md

 ## To Do list:
 #### Learn to program.
 #### Fix the random the "i"'s that appear after lines. (cut?)
-#### scrap the script for one that builds a png in imagemagik and uploads it, found a script for this, but images dont display right.
+#### Scrap the script for one that builds a png in imagemagik and uploads it, found a script for this, but images dont display right.
-#### cache weather as i really dont need to pull that every hour.
+#### Cache weather as i really dont need to pull that every hour.
-#### streemline the weather pull, itemize it.
+#### Streemline the weather pull, itemize it.
-#### rearange items and change the size of the text.
+#### Rearange items and change the size of the text.

 ---